DCSyd/k3k-bgp/README.md

-# Curl from exter vRouter to vcl3 service
+# Curl from vRouter to vcl3 service
 Now test app in virtual cluster is reachable from external vRouter